Yorkshire Geological Society Medals and Distinctions

 Moore Medal

-Established 1988 by former students, in memory of Prof. & Mrs L. R. Moore)
+Established 1988 by former students, in memory of Prof. & Mrs L. R. Moore

 Criteria: Awarded as an acknowledgement of services to geology in the north of England.

-Most recent medallist: Peter Kennett (2018)
+Most recent medallist: Phil Murphy (2024)

 Read Professor Moore’s obituary on the Geological Society of London website here